Skip to contents

 Practical examples & special scenarios

 This flow chart provides an overview of how readmission calculations can be customized for different research purposes.
-Depending on the research context, you may be able to use the derived readmission variables in the DB (see Section 3.1).
-Alternatively, you can run the readmission function with customized CIHI flags (Section 3.2), customized readmission window (Section 3.3), and/or a restricted readmission cohort (Section 3.4):
+For many research projects, users can simply use the derived readmission variables in the DB (see Section 3.1).
+However, if you need further customization, you can run the readmission function with customized CIHI flags (Section 3.2), readmission window (Section 3.3), and/or a restricted cohort (Section 3.4):

 Using derived variables in DB